 - Tiger & Bunny gives us Kaede, who has the ability to copy any other NEXT abilities via touch at the cost of losing the last power she'd copied.
 Inadvertently, this ability becomes vital to the survival of the rest of the heroes towards the end of the series: First, Albert Maverick, the Big Bad whose power to alter memories causes the heroes to turn on Kotetsu, unknowingly pats her on the head, thus allowing her to Emotion Bomb the correct memories back right as the heroes are about to arrest Kotetsu.
 Secondly, Blue Rose, whose power is to manipulate ice, pats Kaede on the shoulder, later allowing Kaede to fight and defeat The Dragon and his Mooks and save the heroes from being murdered.

-- This has happened to Rogue too.
-Not long after she lost Ms. Marvel's powers, she absorbed Sunfire's in their place.
-Which incidentally are rather similar to the powers Ms Marvel had in her Binary days, though on a lesser scale.
+- This has happened to Rogue herself.
+Not long after she lost Ms. Marvel's powers, she absorbed Sunfire's in their place, which are rather similar to the powers Ms Marvel had in her Binary days, though on a lesser scale.

-- To say nothing of the time Psylocke went from telepathic to telekinetic (while Jean did the opposite) and then to shadow powers.
+- Psylocke went from telepathic to telekinetic (while Jean did the opposite) and then to shadow powers.

 - In The DCU, there's Guy Gardner.
 Once he lost his Green Lantern ring, he stole a yellow ring from his old bosses, the Oans.
 The new ring got destroyed (while he was fighting to save the GL Corps, by the way).
 After spending time as a Badass Normal, he trekked into the jungle to find some alien Super Serum which gave him new powers involving living armor and pulling swords out of his own body.
 Eventually, he got a new GL ring and rejoined the Corps, but first he spent time in "The Corpse," a black-ops section of the GLC with stealthier powers.